elinor-oren/CASA0022-Scents-of-Connection/README.md

 I would like to thank my dissertation supervisors, Leah Lovett and Andy Hudson-Smith, for their guidance and support.
 Special thanks to Stephen Grey, Duncan Wilson, Simon Gosling, and Aude Vuilliomenet for their assistance with prototyping, device assembly, and schematic reviews.
 Lastly, I extend my gratitude to my CASA peers who participated in the study.

+My script refinement was partially assisted by ChatGPT-4, an AI language model developed by OpenAI.